isharedx/css3-utilities/docs/README.md

 ### overflow

-The classes are named using the format .overflow-{style}.
+The classes are named using the format .overflow{side}-{style}.

+Where side is one of:<br/>
+- -x - for classes that set overflow-x stlyle<br/>
+- -y - for classes that set overflow-y stlyle<br/>
+- blank - for classes that set overflow stlyle<br/>

 Where style is one of:<br/>
-- hidden - for classes that set overflow stlyle<br/>
+- hidden - for classes that set overflow to hidden<br/>
-- scroll - for classes that set overflow stlyle<br/>
+- scroll - for classes that set overflow to scroll<br/>
-- auto - for classes that set overflow stlyle<br/>
+- auto - for classes that set overflow to auto<br/>
-- visible - for classes that set overflow stlyle<br/>
+- visible - for classes that set overflow to visible<br/>

 ### vertical